rustinact/rustinaction.github.io/_posts/concurrency/2023-11-17-basics-of-concurrency.markdown

 # Threads in Rust

-Every program is made up of one or more threads. <mark>A thread is the smallest executable unit of a process</mark>.
+Every program is made up of one or more threads. **A thread is the smallest executable unit of a process**.
 Threads enable us to split a program into multiple tasks, each executed in a separate thread.
 A program begins with exactly one thread, referred to as the "main thread"[^1].
 This main thread will execute our main function, and can be used to spawn more threads if necessary.
 In Rust, new threads[^2] are spawned using the `thread::spawn` function from the standard library (`std` module[^3]).
 This `thread::spawn` function spawns a new **native operating system** thread, aka **kernel-level thread** (**KLT**).

 Consider the following example: